 As a rule of thumb, it’s best to keep the shrubs, trees, and plants away from your home.
 It’s best to have at least 18-36 inches of clearance around the walls.

 Also, if you have a pond or a pool, prepare yourself for a fight with mosquitos.
-To ensure they don’t overrun your garden entirely, you should change the water regularly so that bugs won’t lay eggs in them.
+To ensure they don’t overrun your garden entirely, you should change the water of the pond regularly and put a safety cover on top of your pool when not in use so that bugs won’t lay eggs in them.

 Mosquitos aren’t your only outside foe, though.
 You should be ready for a battle against ants or termites too.
 To free your garden from them, it’s best to arm yourself with anti-bug products.